ErikWegner/drupal_nagios/README.txt

 - Whether an action requiring the administrator's attention (e.g pending module updates, unreadable 'files' directory, ...etc.)

-To mitigate the security risks involve, make sure you use a unique user agent string.
+To mitigate the security risks involve, make sure you use a unique ID.
 However, this is not a fool proof solution.
 If you are concerned about this information being publicly accessible, then don't use this module.

 Installation
 ------------